TahaGorme/slashy/README.md

 * Free
 * Supports slash commands and buttons
-* Multiple Tokens / Account Support
+* Multiple Tokens / Account Supported
-* Completely Undetected (Anti Ban)
+* Completely Undetectable (Anti Ban)
-* Invisible (this will not make your account look 24/7 online. this will set it's status to invisible)
+* Invisible (Will set your status to offline to prevent appearing online 24/7.)
 * Can be used 24/7 without getting banned
 * Automatic sleeps and breaks.
 The selfbot will automatically take random breaks to avoid any suspicion.
 * Website which shows money in your account
 * ![image](https://user-images.githubusercontent.com/63650975/197828172-f868c128-a034-4344-9ec4-bc54225bdbd8.png)
-* Solve Captchas
+* Solves Captchas
 * Item transfer from alts to main
 * Auto Alerts reader
 * Editable cooldowns